yhuang-db/baran-sparcle/README.md

+# Sparcle: Boosting the Accuracy of Data Cleaning Systems through Spatial Awareness

+This is an implementation of Sparcle ideas in side Baran system (Raha 1.25).

+The implementation is in branch "[sparcle](https://github.com/yhuang-db/baran-sparcle/tree/sparcle)", in file [raha/correction.py](https://github.com/yhuang-db/baran-sparcle/blob/sparcle/raha/correction.py#).

+---

 # Raha and Her Younger Sister Baran
 Detecting and correcting erroneous values are key steps in data cleaning.
 Error detection/correction systems usually require a user to provide input configurations in the form of integrity constraints or statistical parameters.
 However, providing a complete, yet correct, set of configurations for each new dataset is tedious and error-prone, as the user has to know about both the dataset and the data cleaning system upfront.